lolcat-max/Quantum/readme.md

 # Photonically Sensitive Charge-Emitting Liquid Quantum Demo

 This project demonstrates dynamic quantum coherence and charge emission in a Room-Temperature Ionic Liquid (RTIL)-based photonic system inside an optical cavity.
-The system converts photon gas coherence fluctuations into measurable electrical signals via a photodiode and transimpedance amplifier, controlled and read out through an Arduino microcontroller.
+The system converts photon gas coherence fluctuations into measurable electrical signals via a photodiode and transimpedance amplifiers, controlled and read out through an Arduino microcontroller.

 ***